Proposed Themed Presentation for 2020 National Folk Festival which was cancelled due to Covid19. Part 1 by Dale Dengate

 He will tell you about collecting with Merro, as John Meredith asked his friends to call him, and about Duke Tritton. link to Chris's contributions

 Ralph Pride, who came into the BMC later in the 1960s after hearing Pete Seeger and Duke Tritton sing in 1963.
 At the BMC, he heard John Dengate singing a new song every week about current affairs, in traditional style, which later Merro recorded.
-Ralph will sing a couple of Duke’s and John’s songs and share a few of his memories.
+Ralph created our Program/songbook and will sing a couple of Duke’s and John’s songs and share a few of his memories.